corona-warn-app/cwa-documentation/solution_architecture.md

 ### ENF Usage

 The Exposure Notification Framework (ENF) encapsulates handling of the keys, including all cryptographic operations on them, and broadcasting and scanning for Bluetooth advertisement packages for the app (see *Figure 11* and *Figure 12*).
-The app itself does not have access to the collected exposures, i.e. the Rolling Proximity Identifiers, and neither is it informed if a new one has been collected by the framework.
+The app itself does not have access to the collected exposures, i.e. the Rolling Proximity Identifiers, and is not notified by the framework if the collected exposures change.
+This includes events such as the collection of a new exposure or deletion of the exposure history.
 The only output of the ENF upon an infection is a collection of temporary exposure keys as shown in *Figure 11*.
 Those are subsequently called diagnosis keys.

 | ![Figure 11: Architecture overview of the mobile application (focused on API usage/BLE communication)](images/solution_architecture/architecture_overview.svg "Figure 11: Architecture overview of the mobile application (focused on API usage/BLE communication)") |
 |:--:|